goatgitt/Progressbar_mullticolor/README.md

 # scrollbar_mullticolor
-The objective iss to put on all players a multicolor scrollbar with the add-on stylus
+The objective is to put on all players a multicolor progressbar with the add-on stylus

 Created with an exemple from userstyles.org wich name is RainbowTube++ and wich is reated by Justin Ikeako.
 The link is below: